zopefoundation/Zope/zdgbook/source/ComponentsAndInterfaces.rst

 components, this one generally consists of two pieces, an interface, and an implementation::

-  from Interface import Base
+  from zope.interface import Interface from zope.interface import implements

-  class Hello(Base):
+  class IHello(Interface):
       """The Hello interface provides greetings."""

-      def hello(self, name):
+      def hello(name):
-          """ Say hello to the name """
+          """Say hello to the name"""

-  class HelloComponent:
+  class HelloComponent(object):

-      __implements__ = Hello
+      implements(IHello)

       def hello(self, name):
           return "hello %s!" % name

 Let's take a look at this step by step.
 Here, you see two Python class statements.
-The first statement creates the *interface*, and the second statement creates the *implementation*.
+The first class statement creates the *interface*, and the second class statement creates the *implementation*.

-The first class statement creates the 'Hello' interface.
+The first class statement creates the 'IHello' interface.
 This interface describes one method, called 'hello'.
 Notice that there is no implementation for this method, interfaces do not define behavior, they just describe a specification.

 The second 'class' statement creates the 'HelloComponent' class.
-This class is the actual component that *does* what 'Hello' *describes*.
-This is usually referred to as the *implementation* of 'Hello'.
+This class is the actual component that *does* what 'IHello' *describes*.
+This is usually referred to as the *implementation* of 'IHello'.
 In order for you to know what interfaces 'HelloComponent' implements, it must somehow associate itself with an interface.
-The '__implements__' class attribute does just that.
+The 'implements' function call inside the class does just that.
 It says, "I implement these interfaces".
-In this case, 'HelloComponent' asserts that it implements one interface, 'Hello'.
+In this case, 'HelloComponent' asserts that it implements one interface, 'IHello'.

 The interface describes how you would work with the object, but it doesn't dictate how that description is implemented.
 For example,